From £104,0259

 DESIGN & STYLING

-The Range Rover rides on a new 80%-aluminium platform called MLA-Flex, although logically it does share as many components as possible with other Land Rovers.
+The Range Rover rides on an 80%-aluminium platform called MLA-Flex, although logically it does share as many components as possible with other Land Rovers.

-It’s equipped for partial and full electrification, as well as internal combustion: most ICE cars, like our test D350, will have at least mild hybridisation, but a few ‘dirty’ markets choose to do without.
-A full battery-electric Range Rover arrives in 2024.
+It’s equipped for partial and full electrification, as well as internal combustion: most ICE cars, will have at least mild hybridisation, but a few ‘dirty’ markets choose to do without.

 In addition to the aluminium, there are strengthening steel rings circling around the entire body at the C- and D-pillars, at the lower body beneath the A-pillars and around the edges of the front door apertures.
 Static torsional rigidity is up by 50% over the previous-generation car, at 33kN per degree.